igorski/efflux-tracker/README.md

 ## TODO VUE MIGRATION

-move instrumentModule active oscillator and instrument to editorModule

 igorski.nl share integration
 ensure Message.js is replaced with appropriate state mutations / minimize pubsub igorski.nl Analytics

 HANDLE_SAVE and VALIDATE_AND_GET_SONG message from outside > trigger save in menu

-editormodule.activeStep/activeInstrument > should become selected step/instrument (setters and mapped getters too)! activeInstrument > name activeChannel across the app currentMeasure SHOULD BE REPLACED WITH activePattern (these wre tracked twice!?)
+currentMeasure SHOULD BE REPLACED WITH activePattern (these wre tracked twice!?)

-animate pattern input on switch editormodule -> active/step/instrument should be renamed to reflect they are being edited
+animate pattern input on switch

 check mobile styles ?
 submit to madewithvue :D